International Student Services

 What type of clothes should I bring with me?

 Hawaiʻi’s climate is generally warm (17° to 30° Celsius) with a cool/rainy season from November to April.
 Casual clothing is appropriate for most situations.
 Bring a sweater or light jacket, an umbrella and comfortable walking shoes.
 Hilo receives a lot of rain, although much of it comes at night.
 Be prepared for cool evenings and warm days.
 Light cotton and other cool clothing is recommended.
-You can bring clothing to represent your home country for special occasions.
+Bring clothing and other items from your country to represent your home country at special occasions such as United Nations Day.

 What other things should I bring with me?

-You should bring adequate supplies of medicines that you need from home.
-Prescription medicines will be difficult get in the U.S. If you wear contact lenses, please bring an adequate supply or be sure that you can order them while you are out of your home country.
+Bring adequate supplies of medicines that you need from home.
+Prescription medicines will be difficult get in the U.S. If you wear contact lenses, bring an adequate supply or be sure that you can order them while you are out of your home country.
 If you wear glasses it is a good idea to bring an extra pair in case the glasses get lost or broken.
 Consider bringing the following:

 • Swim wear